michelled/weavly.org/src/activities/sequencing-in-daily-activities.md

 ## Steps

-* Choose one of the above activities
+* Choose one of the above activities.
 * You can either print the cards or use these slides: \[Link]
-* Ask the learner to describe the cards for each activity
+* Ask the learner to describe the cards for each activity.
-* Use one of the activities to show the learner how to put the cards in the correct order
+* Use one of the activities to show the learner how to put the cards in the correct order.
-* Ask the learner to put either the digital or printed cards in order
+* Ask the learner to put either the digital or printed cards in order.

 ## Tips

-* Begin with simpler activities with fewer steps, such as brushing teeth or going to bed
+* Begin with simpler activities with fewer steps, such as brushing teeth or going to bed.
-* When a learner puts items in an incorrect order, ask them to describe their reasoning
+* When a learner puts items in an incorrect order, ask them to describe their reasoning.

 ## Skill Development